-Ochsner was wrestler, sprinter, and running back and captain of the Red Raider football team while a student at NWC.
+Ochsner was a wrestler, sprinter, and running back and captain of the Red Raider football team while a student at NWC.
 After graduating with a major in athletic training and a career concentration in fitness management, he earned a master's degree from Texas Tech University in exercise and sports science.

 Strength and Conditioning Assistant, University of Minnesota (2011-2012)

 Head Strength and Conditioning Coordinator, Woodbury High School (MN) (2011-2012)

 Strength and Conditioning Graduate Assistant Coach, Texas Tech University (2009-2011)